absolute-quantum/cats-blender-plugin/README.md

     - Ignore the "Bones are missing" warning if one of the armatures is incomplete (e.g hair only)
     - If you don't want to use "Fix Model" make sure that the armature follows the CATS bone structure (https://i.imgur.com/F5KEt0M.png)
     - DO NOT delete any main bones by yourself!
 CATS will merge them and delete all unused bones afterwards
+  - Now you have two options:
+    - Only move the mesh:
+      - Uncheck the checkbox "Apply Transforms"
       - Move the mesh (and only the mesh!) of the merge armature to the desired position
         - You can use Move, Scale and Rotate
         - CATS will position the bones according to the mesh automatically
+    - OR move the armature (and with it the mesh):
+      - Check the checkbox "Apply Transforms"
+      - Move the armature to the desired position
+        - You can use Move, Scale and Rotate
+        - Make sure that both meshes and armatures are at their correct positions as they will stay exactly like this
-    - If you want multiple objects from the same model it is often better to duplicate the armature for each of them and merge them individually
+    - If you want to merge multiple objects from the same model it is often better to duplicate the armature for each of them and merge them individually
   - Select the base armature and the armature you want to merge into the base armature in the panel
   - If CATS can't detect the bone structure automatically: select a bone you want to attach the new armature to
     - E.g.: For a hair armature select "Head" as the bone